77 “me gusta”

 Our place feels like a huge playground with lots of things to do.
-When you are here, we will either invite you to join in an activity that might be urgent, or, if nothing is really urgent, you can do whatever you feel like doing.
+When you are here, we will either invite you to join in an activity that might be urgent, or, if nothing is really urgent, you can do any to-do-thing that attracts you.

-Step by step, we want to empty and clean some building spaces such as the big barn, which are filled with lots of things we don´t need (and a lot of it cannot really be reused).
+Step by step, we want to empty and clean some spaces such as the big barn, which are filled with lots of things we don´t need (and a lot of it cannot really be reused).
 So we can always do some trips to the local waste management authorities to drop old wood, metal, old tires, rubbish etc. Other things we take pictures of and offer them on ebay, so they are not wasted.

-For nature lovers, there is lots of possible activities in the garden, such as building tree houses, clearing peach trees from blackberry plants, cutting wood (we had lots of trees either dead from the dry last summer or from the recent storms), creating herb beds etc..
-During july, august, september and october, we have tons of fruit to process: apples, blackberries, peaches, cherries, quince, walnuts.
-So if you like to make peach jam or apple puree, or other jummie things, that´s wonderful!
+For nature lovers, there is lots of possible activities in the garden, such as building tree houses, clearing blackberry plants, cutting wood (we had lots of trees either dead from the dry last summer or from the recent storms), creating herb beds etc..
+During july, august, september and october, we have lots of fruit to process: apples, blackberries, peaches, cherries, quince, walnuts.
+So if you like to make jam or apple puree, or other jummie things, that´s wonderful!

 If you feel like going shopping or preparing food, that´s lovely, too.

-Food - one us us is vegetarian who insists on organic food, the other one is a meat eater who eats almost everything.
+Food - one of us is vegetarian who insists on organic food, the other one is a meat eater who eats almost everything.

 Our place is quite big, 3 hectares of nature, and it offers a wonderful view into the landscape.
 You can go for nice hikes through the forests or just hang in a hammock and enjoy the silence.